 Mark certainly understands the meaning of high-quality.
 “I spend a lot of time trying to find the best ingredients.
 We serve fresh and local food here.
 So, my meats are butchered in Hershey, Pennsylvania.
 Our chicken is also local and free-range, and our seafood is sustainable from Nova Scotia.”

-Residents commend dining staff’s efforts to source local ingredients and they’re always willing to give Mark feedback.
+Residents commend The Manor’s efforts to source local ingredients and they’re always willing to give Mark feedback.
 “I’ve really gotten to know the residents here.
 I see them in the hallways and they always stop to talk to me.
 They’re very appreciative of the food we serve because they know they’re getting high-quality.
 The food here makes them happy.
-I know what they like and don’t like, and always consider their comments.”
+I know what they like and don’t like, and always consider their comments,” he reflects.

 At The Manor, we give 110% every single day to ensure that residents receive the best quality of food and service.
 They deserve nothing less.

-As Chef Mark plans his menus for fall he looks forward to surprising residents with seasonal ingredients and new dishes.
-Although his menu items have not yet been revealed, at The Manor, residents can always count on an outstanding dining experience.
+As Chef Mark plans his menus for the summer he looks forward to surprising residents with seasonal ingredients and new dishes.
+At The Manor, residents can always count on an outstanding dining experience.